jayaramcloud/lidoku-docs/openedx-setup/INSTALL_TUTOR.md

 > [!NOTE]
 > Before installing tutor through python, it is recommend to install it in a python virtual environment.
+> Follow these steps to create a python virtual environment
 > ```bash
 > mkdir tutor-install
 > ```